content-left-bg.png

 Activity scope

-This guideline relates to student participation in games that develop student skills in using balls and/or bats to practise skills, tactics and strategies as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in games that develop student skills in using balls and/or striking equipment to practise skills, tactics and strategies as an activity to support curriculum delivery.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.